killiansheriff/WarrenCowleyParameters/README.md

 If any questions, feel free to contact me (ksheriff at mit dot edu).

 ## References & citing
-If you use this repository in your work, please cite ``ibtex entry to follow``.
+If you use this repository in your work, please cite ``bibtex entry to follow``.